-Industry exams are meant to measure if someone is employable with industry skills at the level of the exam (the ACA measures “entry level” performance).
+Industry exams are meant to measure if someone is employable with industry skills at the level of the exam (the ACA measures “entry-level” performance).
 These standards are often higher than in classes or courses because the demand is that the industry gets what they want and need, not the student/employee.
-If industry turns a direction that creates demand for a new workflow- the industry exams must add that to the assessment.
+If the industry turns a direction that creates demand for a new workflow, the industry exams must add that to the assessment.

 This industry changes fast, and the exams attempt to keep up with the ever-changing industry needs for new hires.
 This may be why you are seeing new concepts, workflows, or tools that teachers never used or experienced before, even if you have industry experience.

 Another thing that may make the exams seem unusually difficult is that the exams try to cover the breadth of industries that use the application.
 For example, a Photographer, Ad Designer, and Social Media designer might all use Photoshop… but they’ll all have very different workflows, tools, and even document setup needs.
 Because of this, the exam may be testing for use in an industry/area that you’ve simply never experienced.

 3. The MQC should just barely pass.

 The exams are designed (in a perfect world) so that a minimally qualified candidate (MQC) should just barely pass.
 The MQC for the Adobe ACA is roughly defined as follows: